TheTechAngle/TheTechAngle.github.io/_posts/EC2.md

 The Dedicated Instance option ensures that your instance will run on its own dedicated physical server.
 The Dedicated Host option allows you to actually identify and control the physical server

+#### Configuring Instance Behavior

+* Bootstrapping: The EC2 can execute commands as it boots based on user data in your instance configuration

+#### Instance Pricing

+* On-demand model - flexible, can control how much you pay by stopping and starting your instances according to your need.
+Most expensive per hour.
+* Reserve Instance -for 24/7 instances, for more than a year

+one or two reserve instances to cover its normal customer demand but also allow autoscaling to automatically launch on-demand instances during periods of unusually high demand.